ObjectProfile/PythonBridge/docs/pages/vw-installation.md

 1. Requests

 ## Install Python 3.6
 We suggest using the installer provided in the Python webpage [https://www.python.org/downloads/release/python-368/](https://www.python.org/downloads/release/python-368/).
+Follow the instructions in the installer and do not forget to put Python on the PATH (This step should be performed by the installer).

 To verify python installed correctly just run `python --version` and you should get `Python 3.6.8`.
 Also verify that pip has also been installed by running `pip -V` and you should get `pip 18.1 from ... (python 3.6)`